Phone interviews: how to do well

-If you have caring responsibilities, get help if you can, so you can focus.
+If you have caring responsibilities get help if you can, so you can focus on the interview.
 You should organise everything well in advance.

-Practising with a mock telephone interview may help to calm your nerves, boost your confidence and help you perform better on the day.
+Practising with a mock phone interview may help to calm your nerves.
+It can boost your confidence and help you perform better on the day.

 You could get help from: